monadosquito/runner/README.md

   otherwise it is a nearest boundary.
 - A difficulty level difference must be an integer having absolute value not greater than a track width, otherwise it is a nearest boundary.
+- Predefined track lines lengths must be equal to a track width, otherwise they are ignored.

 ## Hints

 - A probability should be a floating number from `0` to `1`.
 - Create tracks under the `Core.Script.Track` module.
+- In order that a track parts can be generated after a predefined one is appended, its last line must have at least one `Core.Track.Cell.TrailPart` value.
-- In order that either track sequences have the given probabilities, their sum must be `1`, otherwise they are equal.
+- In order that either track sequences are selected with the given probabilities, their sum must be `1`, otherwise they are equal.

 # Configure